sjrd/scala-js/javalib/src/main/scala/java/util/regex/README.md

 * the `\R` expression,
 * embedded quotations with `\Q` and `\E`, both outside and inside character classes.

-In addition, among others, the following features have the correct semantics from Java, even though their corresponding feature in JavaScript has different semantics:
+All the supported features have the correct semantics from Java.
+This is even true for features that exist in JavaScript but with different semantics, among which:

 * the `^` and `$` boundary matchers with the `MULTILINE` flag (when the latter is supported),
 * the predefined character classes `\h`, `\s`, `\v`, `\w` and their negated variants, respecting the `UNICODE_CHARACTER_CLASS` flag,